 Students need to be aware that some field agencies have additional screening procedures.
+Students are expected to pay the cost of screening, unless the agency covers the cost.
 Students may be asked to complete additional application forms or interviews.
 Child Abuse Registry, drug screenings, and criminal background checks may also be required by some agencies.
 Hospital settings will require additional health documentation.